anayoungblut/visual-argument-2023spring/README.md

 Something I am happy with is my decision to switch to Photoshop.
 It has been much easier to use thus far, and tutorials are easier to come by.
 I also like how all the transformation tools are under one header, so they are easy to find.

+**UPDATE 2/26**

+My project is titled “Don’t Do It” and is an anti-smoking campaign.
+It is a play on Nike’s iconic “Just Do It” campaigns.
+I wanted to mimic something very recognizable for this project without replicating it exactly.
+The simplicity of these campaigns is what inspired my design and I think it translated well to the final result.
+The straightforwardness of the design draws the viewer’s attention directly to the message, which is to not smoke.
+I am also very content with how the cigarette and smoke formed into a shape implying the Nike logo, a move that I feel points the viewer exactly in the direction of a Nike campaign.
+A link to the CDC website is at the bottom of my piece; it gives statistics on smoking and some tips on how to quit.
+I wanted the bottom section to be more subtle, so I made it a transparent overlay of used cigarettes with some black text on top.
+This was intentional so I did not draw the viewer’s attention away from the overarching message but was still legible.
+Overall, I am quite content with the finished product.